Skip to content

 ServiceCreateView POST runs service to create

-ServiceUpdateView PUT / PATCH runs service to update; instance from get_object()
+ServiceUpdateView PUT / PATCH runs service to update; instance from spec.instance_selector_spec or get_object()

 SelectorListView GET uses spec.selector (or queryset) for list